TheGhostAnalyst/calculator/Readme.md

 # 🧮 Basic Calculator (Python CLI)

 A simple **Command-Line Calculator** built in Python that performs basic arithmetic operations using the `pyinputplus` module for input validation.
+And also saves result to a database for easy recovery of calculation history.

 ---